-Their artistic practice is research-based and reversible like an air conditioner.
-Sometimes it's forensic and pointed at dissecting an existing object: this is their work as a medievalist and music historian.
-Sometimes it is toggled to output and is used to make a design object: this is their work as a composer, designer, and writer.
+Their artistic practice is reversible like an air conditioner.
+Sometimes it's forensic and dissects an existing object: this is their work as a medievalist and music historian.
+Sometimes it is toggled to output and making a design object: this is their work as a composer, designer, and writer.

 They hold a JD from Stanford Law School, an MA in linguistics from Stanford University, an MMus in composition from University of London (Royal Holloway), a Diploma in composition from the Royal Conservatoire The Hague, and a double major BA in linguistics and philosophy from Stanford University.